Application Guidelines - Community Sport for All Initiative

 - the experience and capacity of your organization to manage the activities described within the application, to achieve the desired results, and to complete the project(s) in a timely manner;

-- the capacity to deliver funding to multiple community-level organizations across more than one province/territory.
+- the capacity to deliver funding to multiple community-level organizations in multiple jurisdictions, within all five regions of Canada;

 - the capacity to deliver in both official languages;

-- the network and/or experience to engage equity-deserving groups in the planning and implementation of community sport initiatives to address the barriers to their participation and retention in sport;
+- the network or experience to engage under-represented groups in the planning and implementation of community sport initiatives to address the barriers to their participation and retention in sport;

-- the overall understanding and/or the ability to identify and understand the barriers currently facing equity-deserving group(s), and how the community sport initiatives will address them; and the target equity-deserving group(s) and/or geographic location(s) proposed are relevant; and
+- the overall understanding or the ability to identify and understand the barriers currently facing under-represented group(s) and how the community sport initiatives will address them, and the relevance of the proposed target under-represented group(s) or geographic location(s); and

-- the identified partnerships are appropriate and sufficient to support the project.
+- any identified partnerships are appropriate and sufficient to support the project.

 - the project objectives are clear, realistic and achievable;